-Follow the AP-7 for a little under an hour east from Alicante and you will reach the town of Calpe (also sometimes spelled Calp as per the Catalan pronunciation).
+Follow the AP-7 highway for a little under an hour east from Alicante city and you will reach the town of Calpe (also sometimes spelled Calp as per the Valencian pronunciation).

-Very popular with British expats, when you see the stunning sights and experience this town for yourself, it’s not hard to understand why.
+It is particularly popular with British expats, and when you see the stunning sights and experience this town for yourself it won’t be hard to understand why.

-Whether you are staying on holiday here or just visiting for a day from your accommodation in Alicante, Calpe has a fantastic range of things to see and do.
-Here are some of the most popular.
+Whether you are staying on holiday or just visiting for a day from your accommodation in Alicante, Calpe has a fantastic range of things to see and do.
+Here are some of the most popular…

-The outstanding natural attraction of Calpe is undoubtedly the Natural Park of Penyal d’Ifach.
-The Penyal d’Ifach is a dramatic limestone outcrop and one of the most visually impressive features of the Spanish Mediterranean coastline.
+Calpe’s outstanding natural attraction is undoubtedly the Penyal d’Ifach Nature Park: a dramatic limestone outcrop and one of the most visually impressive features of the Spanish Mediterranean coastline.

-It is a fantastic experience to climb to the top of the rock and experience the jaw-dropping views over the city and the shoreline – one a clear day it’s even possible to see across to Ibiza.
+It is a wonderful experience to climb to the top of the rock and admire the jaw-dropping views over the city and shoreline.
+On a clear day it’s even possible to see across to Ibiza in the Balearic islands.

-Bird and nature lovers will also have the chance to see a number of bird of prey that nest on the rock, including majestic peregrine falcons.
+Bird and nature lovers will also have the chance to see several birds of prey that nest on the rock, including majestic peregrine falcons.

-Calpe has two sandy beaches sitting on either side of the city – divided quite neatly by the Natural Park.
+Calpe has two sandy beaches sitting on either side of the city, divided quite neatly by the nature park.

-The major beach is Playa del Arenal-Bol which is very close to the centre of the town.
-It has a nice promenade running behind it, which makes it very popular with families.
+The main beach is Playa del Arenal-Bol, which is close to the centre of the town.
+It has a pleasant promenade running behind it, and is especially popular with families.

 Over the other side is Playa de la Fossa.
-It is wide and somewhat quieter than Arenal-Bol, although both beaches do tend to get quite crowded during the summer months.
+It is wide and somewhat quieter than Arenal-Bol, although both beaches do tend to become crowded during the summer months.

-Of course one of the major attractions of the beaches at Calpe is the dramatic scenery provided by Penyal d’Ifach.
-No matter which beach you are on you will be able to get some great pictures.
+Of course, one of the major attractions of Calpe’s beaches is the dramatic scenery provided by Penyal d’Ifach.
+No matter which beach you are on you will be able to take some great photos.

-Calpe is more than just stunning natural attractions though.
-For those interested in the history of the place there are some fascinating cultural and historical insights to be discovered.
+However, Calpe is much more than just stunning natural attractions.
+For those interested in history, there are fascinating cultural and historical sights to be discovered.

-For example, the ruins of Los Banos de Reina (The Queen’s Baths) can be found on next to the promenade – despite their name, it was in fact a fish farm.
+For example, the ruins of Los Banos de Reina (The Queen’s Baths) can be found next to the promenade.
+(Despite their name, they were previously a fish farm.)

-The tower of La Peca and the walls of the town are also well worth seeing.
+The tower of La Peca and the walls of the town are also well worth visiting.